 Showing News articles tagged with Students

-- Benny Kim, a graduate of Tufts Gordon Institute M.S. in innovation management, is the first Fellow of Greentown Labs, the nation's largest clean technology incubator.
+- Benny Kim, a graduate of the Tufts Gordon Institute M.S. program in innovation management, is the first Fellow in a new partnership with Greentown Labs, the nation's largest clean technology incubator.

 - A group of researchers from Tufts and Brigham and Women's Hospital, including lead author and Ph.D. student Tao Sun and co-author Professor Eric Miller, are investigating more precise and controlled methods for loosening the blood-brain barrier for safer drug delivery to the brain.